browserengineering/book/book/security.md

 </form>
 ```

-Of course this form is on the evildoer's website, but it *submits* to
+Even though this form is on the evildoer's website, when you submit
-our guest book.
-That means that when you submit the form, the browser
-will make an HTTP request to the guest book.
-And that means it will
+the form, the browser will make an HTTP request to the *guest book*.
-send its guest book cookies, and the result is a post to the guest
+And that means it will send its guest book cookies, so it will be
-book.
-This is bad, because the user has no way of knowing which server
+logged in, so it will post to the guest book.
+But the user has no way
-a form submits to---they have no idea they're about to post to an
-unrelated service!

-Unfortunately, we can't just ban cross-server form submissions.[^21]
-And this kind of attack can be further disguised, for example by
-hiding the entry widget, pre-filling a post, and styling the button to
-look like a normal link.
+of knowing which server a form submits to---the attacker's web page
+could have misrepresented that---so they may have posted something
+they didn't mean to.
 Posting a comment this way is not too scary
 (though shady advertisers will pay for it!) but posting a bank
 transaction is.^[And thank goodness we never implemented a
 change-of-password form!]

-[^21]: For example, search forms that actually just direct you to a
-    Google search.
+Even worse, the form submission could have been triggered by
+JavaScript, with the user not involved at all.
+And this kind of attack
+can be further disguised, for example by hiding the entry widget,
+pre-filling a post, and styling the button to look like a normal link.

+Unfortunately, we can't just ban cross-server form submissions.[^21]
-How do we defend against this attack?
+So how do we defend against this attack?

+[^21]: For example, many search forms on websites submit to Google,
+    because those websites don't have their own search engines.

 Well, the usual advice is to make sure that every POST request to
 `/add` comes from a form on our website.
 The way to do that is to
 embed a secret value, called a *nonce*, into the form, and to reject
 form submissions that don't come with this secret value.
-Since you can
+You can only
-only get a nonce from the server, and since the nonce is tied to your
+get a nonce from the server, and the nonce is tied to the user
-cookie, the attacker could not embed it in their form and so could not
+session, so the attacker could not embed it in their form.
+Cross-site
-craft a form for you to submit that the guest book server would
-accept.[^like-cookie]
+submissions wouldn't have the right nonce and would be
+rejected.[^like-cookie]

 [^like-cookie]: A nonce is somewhat like a cookie, except that it's
-stored inside the HTML and thus lasts for just one request (instead of
+stored inside the HTML instead of the browser cookie.
+Like a cookie,
-across many requests to the same server), so it can't be misused in
-the same way.
+it can be stolen with cross-site scripting.

 The implementation looks like this.
 When a form is requested, we
 generate a nonce and save it in the user session:[^per-user]